Student and Academic Support Lead

 Hours of work 37 hours per week, normally worked Monday to Friday.
 Flexible working will be considered.

-Salary Full time starting salary is normally in the range of £24,739 per annum
+Salary Full time starting salary is normally £24,739 per annum

 Cranfield University’s world-class expertise, large-scale facilities and unrivalled industry partnerships is creating leaders in technology and management globally.
 Learn more about Cranfield and our unique impact here.